 Eco-conscious brides can rest easy knowing their wedding invitations did not waste any paper whatsoever.

 If you're convinced that email wedding invitations are the way to go, there are a few sites you should know about.
-The following online services are affordable, intuitive and offer plenty of great templates.
+The following online services are affordable, intuitive, and offer tons of great templates.